Brisket Enchiladas Nuevo Leon

 Heat oil in stockpot over MEDIUM heat until hot.
 Place Brisket in stockpot and brown evenly.
 Remove from stockpot and season with salt and black pepper.

-Add onion and garlic to stockpot.
-Cook and stir 3-4 minutes or until onion is tender.
+Add onion and garlic to stockpot; cook and stir 3-4 minutes or until onion is tender.
 Return Brisket, fat side up, to stockpot.
-Add broth and bring to a boil.
-Reduce heat, cover tightly and simmer 2 and 1/2 – 3 hours or until Brisket is fork-tender.
+Add broth; bring to a boil.
+Reduce heat; cover tightly and simmer 3-3 1/2 hours or until Brisket is fork-tender.

 Meanwhile, prepare Enchilada Sauce.
-Pour boiling water over chiles to cover in medium bowl.
-Let stand 30 minutes or until chiles are softened.
+Pour boiling water over chiles to cover in medium bowl; let stand 30 minutes or until chiles are softened.
 Drain chiles, reserving 1 cup liquid.
 Set aside.
-Heat oil in small saucepan over medium – high heat until hot.
-Add onion and garlic, cook and stir 3-4 minutes or until onion is tender.
+Heat oil in small saucepan over MEDIUM-HIGH heat until hot.
+Add onion and garlic; cook and stir 3-4 minutes or until onion is tender.
 Place onion mixture, chiles, reserved liquid, oregano, salt and sugar in blender or food processor.
-Blend until smooth.
+Cover; process until smooth.
 Strain sauce.
 Set aside.

-Bake in 375°F oven 30-40 minutes or until heated through.
-Top with queso fresco; garnish with green onions, if desired.
+Bake for 30-40 minutes or until heated through.
+Top with queso fresco; garnish with green onions, as desired.